kevinsogo/compgen/docs_src/CONTEST.md

 - The filename can be anything; it doesn't have to be `contest.json`.

 - The `code` field is preferred to not contain any special characters.
-A folder with that name will be created at the current directory later.
+A folder with that name will be created later.

-- The `langs` field contains a list of allowed programming languages in the contest.
-Each entry can be a string denoting the language code name or a dictionary containing additional details (like in `cpp` above).
+- Each entry in the `langs` field contains a list of allowed programming languages can be a string denoting the language code name or a dictionary containing additional details (like in `cpp` above).
 The missing fields will have predefined defaults which can be seen in `contest_langs.json`.

 - The `problems` field contains a list of folders representing the problems.
 Each of these folders must contain a `details.json` file.

+- The `*_count` fields are optional.

+- `judge_count` can be replaced by `judges` which should be a list of judge names.
+The same is true with the other `*_count` fields.

+- The `teams` field is also a bit special: you can group teams according to their university.
+See `examples/contest.json` for an example.

 ## kg kontest